Ideal (order theory): Definitions

 While this is the most general way to define an ideal for arbitrary posets, it was originally defined for lattices only.
 In this case, the following equivalent definition can be given:

 a subset I of a lattice $(P, \leq)$ is an ideal if and only if it is a lower set that is closed under finite joins (suprema); that is, it is nonempty and for all x, y in I, the element $x \vee y$ of P is also in I.

-A weeker notion of order ideal is defined to be a subset of a poset P that satisfies the above conditions 1 and 2.
+A weaker notion of order ideal is defined to be a subset of a poset P that satisfies the above conditions 1 and 2.
 In other words, an order ideal is simply a lower set.
 Similarly, an ideal can also be defined as a "directed lower set".

 The dual notion of an ideal, i.e., the concept obtained by reversing all ≤ and exchanging $\vee$ with $\wedge,$ is a filter.

 Frink ideals, pseudoideals and Doyle pseudoideals are different generalizations of the notion of a lattice ideal.

 An ideal or filter is said to be proper if it is not equal to the whole set P.